tintin10q/advanced-network-security-notes/Types of Wifi.md

 There are 4 phases:

 1. Discovery
-	- AP advertises presence to STA by transmiting beacon frames
+	- AP advertises presence to STA by transmitting beacon frames
 	- STA can send *probe request*, AP will send back *probe response* (same as beacon response)
 2. Open system authentication
 	- STA says to AP pls authenticate me pls
 	- AP authenticates
 3. Association
-	- More parameters like what cipher but this is quite empty here
+	- More parameters like what cipher, but this is quite empty here
 4. Data exchange

 ![[Types of Wifi open wifi.png]]